Ls Command in Linux (List Files and Directories)

 cache db empty games lib local lock log mail opt run spool tmp

-To list files in a specific directory, pass the path to the directory to the ls command.
+To list files in a specific directory, pass the path to the directory as an argument to the ls command.
 For example, to list the contents of the

 ls /etc /var /etc/passwd